 Instead of meeting with Mrs. D’Urbervilles, Tess meets with her miscreant son, Alec.
 Portrayed by the dark and handsome Hans Matheson, the reader and viewer can instantly sense a feeling of distrust in his diabolical character.
 Born bad, as he states so himself, “I suppose I am a bad fellow – a damn bad fellow.
 I was born bad, and I have lived bad, and I shall die bad in all probability”, he begins stalking the innocent Tess against her will.
 Though she tries to resist him with grace and patience, he eventually gets the better of her during an opportune time and rapes her.

 Tess is left in a numb and self-loathing state and returns to her family’s cottage.
 She later gives birth to a son whom she named Sorrow and as her father castigated her for shaming the family, he refuses to have the baby baptized.
-The baby, however, is sickly and dies within a few weeks.
+The baby, however, is sickly and dies within a few weeks, after just buying a graco fastaction fold click connect stroller to the baby to church every day.
 Tess is given another blow when the local pastor refuses to allow the baby to be buried in the church’s graveyard and she decides to leave the village in search of employment and possibly start a new page in her life.

 Tess eventually finds employment at the Talbothays dairy farm and she is surrounded by a loving community.
 She meets Angel Clare there once again and they fall madly in love.
 As their love blossoms, Angel starts idealizing the image of Tess as a pure goddess since she comes from the countryside and he being the son of a well-off clergyman.
 This puts pressure on Tess on whether to confess her shadowy past to Angel or not.
 Angel eventually proposes to Tess and for the first time, it seems that her fortunes are starting to brighten.
 However, on their wedding night, Angel confesses to his dallying with an elderly woman in London and naively assuming that he will forgive her previous misgivings too, she tells him all.